jhilmitasri/DroneDetection/README.md

 A [YOLOv8](https://docs.ultralytics.com/) model is employed for drone detection.
 You can refer to this Roboflow [blog post](https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/) for training the model on a custom dataset.

-Alternatively, the `drone-detection.ipynb` script was executed on Kaggle, utilizing 2 x GPU T4's capabilities.
+Alternatively, the `drone-detection-ipynb.ipynb` script was executed on Kaggle, utilizing 2 x GPU T4's capabilities.
 Although initially planned for 25 epochs, satisfactory results were achieved in just 20 epochs.
 The results are included in the repository.

 ## Tracking